 - I can trust my friends to support me in the ways that keep my eyes focused on God’s plan for my life.

 - We enjoy life together in prayer, in travel, and with hobbies.

-> If you are open to an online community, join us in LoveLife Again.
+If you are open to an online community, join us at Fiercely in Love!
 We are a dynamic group of women who are growing forward together in life after divorce.